Molecular gas and star formation activity in LIRGs in clusters at intermediate redshifts: Introduction

 \section{Introduction}

-Galaxy clusters are the most massive gravitationally bound structures in the Universe which originate from density fluctuations of the primordial density field \citep[see][for a review]{KravtsovBorgani2012}.
-They are also excellent laboratories to study galaxy evolution.
-Following the pioneering morphology {\it vs.} density relation from \citet{Dressler1980}, numerous studies have shown that the environment is a key factor in governing the star formation rates (SFRs) of galaxies \citep[e.g,][]{Baldry2006,Peng2010}.
+Galaxy clusters are the most massive gravitationally bound structures in the Universe, which originate from density fluctuations of the primordial density field \citep[see][for a review]{KravtsovBorgani2012}.
+They are also excellent laboratories for studying galaxy evolution.
+Following the pioneering morphology versus density relation from \citet{Dressler1980}, numerous studies have shown that the environment is a key factor in governing the star formation rates (SFRs) of galaxies \citep[e.g,][]{Baldry2006,Peng2010}.

-Environmental processes can remove gas through i) tidal heating and stripping occurring in gravitational interactions and mergers between galaxies \citep{Merritt1983,Moore1998}, ii) ram-pressure stripping due to a passage through the hot intra-cluster gas \citep{Gunn_Gott1972, Roediger_Henssler2005,Jachym2014}, or iii) starvation, that is the suppression of the cold gas accretion from the cosmic web \citep{Larson1980,Balogh2000,vandeWoort2017}.
+Environmental processes can remove gas through i) tidal heating and stripping occurring in gravitational interactions and mergers between galaxies \citep{Merritt1983,Moore1998}, ii) ram-pressure stripping due to a passage through the hot intra-cluster gas \citep{Gunn_Gott1972, Roediger_Henssler2005,Jachym2014}, or iii) starvation, that is, the suppression of cold gas accretion from the cosmic web \citep{Larson1980,Balogh2000,vandeWoort2017}.
 However, their relative efficiencies and timescales are still debated \citep[][]{Haines2015,Fillingham2015,Balogh2016,Wagner2017}.

-Environmental quenching has an overall efficiency which increases with cosmic time. \citet{Nantais2017} found indeed that the fraction of quenched galaxies increases from $\sim40\%$ at $z=1.6$ to $\sim90\%$ at $z\lesssim1.1$.
-The efficiency of each quenching process also peaks at different cluster-centric distances \citep{DeLucia2010,Moran2007} which ultimately results in the suppressed star formation observed in cluster cores, at least at low redshifts.
-For example \citet{Pintos-Castro2019} recently showed that the fraction of star forming galaxies in the cluster cores at $z\sim0.4$ can be as low as $\sim10\%$ for galaxies with stellar masses of $\log(M_\star/M_\odot)=10.5-11.2$.
+Environmental quenching has an overall efficiency that increases with cosmic time. \citet{Nantais2017} found indeed that the fraction of quenched galaxies increases from $\sim40\%$ at $z=1.6$ to $\sim90\%$ at $z\lesssim1.1$.
+The efficiency of each quenching process also peaks at different cluster-centric distances \citep{DeLucia2010,Moran2007}, which ultimately results in the suppressed star formation observed in cluster cores, at least at low redshifts.
+For example, \citet{Pintos-Castro2019} recently showed that the fraction of star-forming galaxies in the cluster cores at $z\sim0.4$ can be as low as $\sim10\%$ for galaxies with stellar masses of $\log(M_\star/M_\odot)=10.5-11.2$.

-There is also ample evidence that the star formation rate (SFR) is suppressed at distances up to $\sim5$ virial radii from the cluster center \citep{Finn2010,Saintonge2008,Lewis2002,Gomez2003,Bahe2013}.
-Galaxies {are also observed being pre-processed} by dense environments before they fall into the cluster itself \citep{Poggianti1999,Cortese2006,Bianconi2018,Sarron2019,Vulcani2019}.
+There is also ample evidence that the SFR is suppressed at distances up to $\sim5$ virial radii from the cluster center \citep{Finn2010,Saintonge2008,Lewis2002,Gomez2003,Bahe2013}.
+Galaxies {are also observed being preprocessed} by dense environments before they fall into the cluster itself \citep{Poggianti1999,Cortese2006,Bianconi2018,Sarron2019,Vulcani2019}.